CoolBitX-Technology/coolwallet-sdk/README.md

 ```

 - transport: The object use to communicate with CoolWallet
-- SEPublicKey: The key use to check se.
+- SEPublicKey: The key used to authenticate SE.

+### Register application with CoolWallet Pro

 Obtain app key pairs.